Frequently Asked Questions about Adventure Running Co. Tours

 How do I make a reservation?

-When you decide on your Adventure Running Co. tour, go to our Reservations page to register online.
+When you decide on your Adventure Running Co. tour, go to our Tours page to register online.
 You may reserve your spot on the tour with a $500 credit card deposit made through our secure Paypal based site.
 The balance of your tour fee is due at least 60 days before the start date of your tour.

 You can also call us or e-mail us to confirm your choice and reserve your spot.